ahouseholder/Vultron/docs/howto/activitypub/objects.md

 ### Actors

-The standard ActivityStreams actor types can be used in Vultron.
-These include:

-- `as:Person`
-- `as:Organization`
-- `as:Group`
-- `as:Service`
-- `as:Application`

-!!! info "Actor vs CaseParticipant"
+!!! info inline end "Actor vs CaseParticipant"

     As we will see below, we will introduce a new object type called [`CaseParticipant`](#caseparticipant) to represent the participants in a `VulnerabilityCase`.